 In other words, you buy their vinyl flooring directly through their website.
 No wholesalers or distributors take a cut.
 And you save money.

 All of Flooret’s energy goes into one collection: Modin, which is sold directly to residential and commercial buyers.

 Until recently, Flooret has flown under the radar, but their reviews are stellar.
 It’s only a matter of time before word gets out.

 Flooret’s Vinyl Plank Offerings

 Floorets’s exclusive collection, the Modin line, comes in 5 styles and 49 colors.
 Two durability tiers (Base and Signature) cater to residential and commercial buyers alike.
 You’ll pay $2.75/sq. ft. for Base and $3.95/sq ft. for Signature.

 Flooret’s Vinyl Plank Construction

-A UV-protected ceramic bead topcoat protects the Modin line.
+A UV-protected ceramic bead wear layer protects the Modin line.
 All planks have four-sided beveled edges.
-The core layer is SPC (stone polymer composite) with an aluminum oxide topcoat.
+The core layer is SPC (stone polymer composite).